Last updated January 2026

 Located in the heart (or, should that be bowels?) of London’s theatre district, it’s the perfect spot for an early evening dinner before emerging blinking into the light, ready to once again be plunged into darkness at the theatre.

-Guests have the option of either two courses for £28 or three for £34, making it an excellent value for the quality of cuisine on offer.
+Guests have the option of either two courses for £30 or three for £35, making it excellent value for the quality of cuisine on offer.
 Start your meal with light, zippy starters like sea bass crudo with navelina orange and fennel, or burrata served with fresh peas, asparagus, and white balsamic.

-For mains, right now you can choose from dishes such as pork collar with roast treviso and salsa verde, seared yellowfin tuna served with salmoriglio (a Sicilian condiment of lemon juice, olive oil, garlic and herbs that pairs beautifully with oily fish), or a bowl of orecchiette with Roman courgettes, datterini tomatoes, and smoked almonds, the latter a truly elegant reflection of the season.
+For mains, expect dishes such as roast cod with Jerusalem artichoke, Blythburgh pork neck with heritage carrots, or a bowl of orecchiette with Roman courgettes, datterini tomatoes, and smoked almonds – a truly elegant reflection of the season.

 No meal at Dear Jackie would be complete without one of their indulgent desserts, which chime succinctly with the sumptuous surroundings of this den of deliciousness.
-Round off your dining experience with a choice between tiramisu or a selection of ice creams and sorbets to end things on a sweet note.
+Round off your dining experience with a classic Amaretto tiramisu or a selection of ice creams and sorbets to end things on a sweet note.

 Website: broadwicksoho.com